solar-ml/aws-emr-msk/proposed_solution.md

-## Proposed solution
+## Problem description

 Electrical faults in PV systems may evolve due to several abnormalities in internal configuration.
 We are presented with the task of **building an early detection and fault classification algorithm that uses the available electrical and environmental measurements from the sensors** deployed by most manufacturers of PV equipment.

-On figure 1 a typical configuration of PV system presented consisting of 5 × 3 PV array and a boost converter programmed with an MPPT algorithm to operate the PV module at their maximum power point (MPP).
+Figure 1 shows a typical PV system configuration consisting of a 5 × 3 PV panel and a boost converter programmed with the MPPT algorithm to operate the PV module at the maximum power point (MPP).
+The locations of typical photovoltaic panel problems are shown symbolically.
 ![](i/panel_schema.jpg)

-In addition to a disconnection circuit and a servo motor mounted on it, normally each panel of the PV system is equipped with four sensors namely: `voltage`, `current`, `temperature` and `irradiance`.
-All these components are connected to microcontroller unit (MCU).
+Normally each panel of the PV system is equipped with four sensors, namely: `voltage`, `current`, `temperature` and `irradiance` in addition to disconnection circuit and a servo motor.
+All of these components are connected to the microcontroller unit which periodically (every 20 seconds) send readings to the remote terminal unit followed by the SCADA (Supervisory control and data acquisition) system.

 ### Incoming data

-The incoming data contains the readings from the four sensors, together with the `deviceID` and `timestamp`, is regularly sent from the MCU to the remote terminal unit and then to the SCADA system.
-Data schema shown below:
+The incoming data contains the readings from the four sensors, together with the `deviceID` and `timestamp`.
+Schema presented below:

 ```python
 schema = StructType([